What Is Blepharophimosis

 Blepharophimosis is a rare medical condition that affects the eyes and eyelids.
 This article aims to provide you with a clear and simple explanation of what blepharophimosis is, its types, causes, symptoms, diagnostic tests, treatments, and relevant medications.

-Blepharophimosis is a congenital condition where a person is born with narrow eye openings and limited eyelid movement.
+Blepharophimosis is a condition where a person is born with narrow eye openings and limited eyelid movement.
 This condition can affect one or both eyes and may vary in severity.

 Types of Blepharophimosis: